 - Sponsored Posts.
 A company will pay you to advertise their products or services on your blog.
 You will also find a lot of them in some blogs.
 They are generally advertised as being sponsored guest posts.
 They are often reviews of some services.
 But sometimes, they are more disguised as real content with links to a service inside.

-Of course, there are other means of monetizing a blog such as ebooks or online courses or even webinars.
-But these are the main ways to do it.
+Of course, there are other means of monetizing a blog.
+But these are the main ways that I currently observe.

 Be careful with affiliate links

 Let’s tackle one of the three problems I want to tackle in this post.
 This is about affiliate links.
 Generally, big bloggers are making most of their income with affiliate links.
 This is the thing I would like to spend a bit more time on it.
 Again, an affiliate link is a special link to a company.
 If you follow this link and purchase a product, the blogger (the referrer) will get some money.

 If used correctly, affiliate links are great.
 They allow bloggers to recommend the products they really like and get some money back.
 And this makes good advertisements for these great products.
 It is a win-win situation for both the blogger and the company.
 But it may not be a win situation for the reader of the blog.
 Indeed, there is something very pervert about affiliate links.
 The best affiliate programs are not the programs of the best products.
 Some companies are focusing on their affiliate programs more than they are focusing on the quality of their products.
 That means that there is more of an incentive for a blogger to recommend the product with the best affiliate program rather than the best product!